| What

 in the end it takes more procedures and therefore may

+cost just as much for this technique).
 For more detailed information on NHI's Follicular Unit

 Transplantation, please see the reference section in